Table of Contents

-I recommend using TalkBack’s Voice Feedback feature, which will read out what is currently focused on your screen.
+I recommend using TalkBack’s Voice Feedback feature to read out what is currently focused on your screen.
 To do this, long-press anywhere on your screen for a few seconds until you feel a vibration (or hear audio feedback).
-Now, release your finger and the screen will vibrate again.
-Do this again, but instead of releasing your thumb’s press on the screen focus button until you hear TalkBack read out some text (depending on what app is currently running).
+Now, release your finger, and the screen will vibrate again.
+Do this again, but instead of removing your thumb, press the screen focus button until you hear TalkBack read out some text (depending on what app is running).

 As you can see, using an alternative input method is very simple.
 Android Accessibility Suite APK With the application, you’ll never have to worry about missing out on what’s happening on your device, especially if it’s your primary means of communication.